Tucker Name Meaning: Origin, History, & Significance

 Tucker in Baby Names

 Tucker is a gender-neutral name that has been around for centuries.
 It is derived from the Old English word “tucian,” whiich means “to torment.”
-Over time, the name evolved to become an occupational surname for a cloth fuller, a person who cleaned and thickened raw cloth by pounding it.
+Over time, the name evolved to become an occupational surname for a cloth fuller, a person who cleaned & thickened raw cloth by pounding it.

-Nicknames and Variants of Tucker
+Nicknames & Variants of Tucker

 - Thatcher: A name of English origin that means “roof thatcher.”